 Since taking office, the Trump administration has moved to formally terminate Temporary Protected Status (TPS) for 13 countries, impacting more than one million people who have been living in the U.S. with protection and work authorization while conditions in their home countries are unsafe for return.

-All of the terminations have been challenged in court, with plaintiffs generally arguing that the Department of Homeland Security (DHS) did not follow the legally required process to terminate the designations, including incomplete or inaccurate assessments of conditions in those countries.
-Courts have allowed six of the terminations (Afghanistan, Cameroon, Honduras, Nepal, Nicaragua, Venezuela) to go into full effect while the cases continue.
+All of the terminations have been challenged in court, with plaintiffs arguing that the terminations were discriminatory and that the Department of Homeland Security (DHS) did not follow the legally required process to terminate the designations, including incomplete or inaccurate assessments of conditions in those countries.
+Courts have allowed all of the terminations (Afghanistan, Burma, Cameroon, Ethiopia, Haiti, Honduras, Nepal, Nicaragua, Somalia, South Sudan, Syria, Venezuela, Yemen) to go into full effect while the cases continue.